 Incapacity planning is a broad area of law that covers how you are cared for if you become physically or mentally unable to care for yourself.
 The type of care could range from simple tasks like buying groceries, paying bills, and handling financial matters to more important decisions such as selling real estate, gifting assets to your children, or making critical medical decisions.

-Depending on the needs of the individual or family, incapacity planning should include a number of planning techniques such as Property Powers of Attorney, Health Care Powers of Attorney, Living Wills, or Advance Health Care Directives or Guardianships/Conservatorships.
+Depending on the needs of the individual or family, incapacity planning should include several planning techniques such as Property Powers of Attorney, Health Care Powers of Attorney, Living Wills, or Advance Health Care Directives or Guardianships/Conservatorships.

 What is Interdiction?